facelessuser/soupsieve/docs/src/markdown/selectors.md

 were feasible to implement and most likely to get practical use.
 In addition to the selectors in the specification, Soup Sieve also supports a couple non-standard selectors.

 Soup Sieve aims to allow users to target XML/HTML elements with CSS selectors.
-It implements many psuedo classes, but it does not currently implement any pseudo elements and has no plans to do so.
-Soup Sieve also will not match anything for psuedo classes that are only relevant in a live, browser environment, but it will gracefully handle them if they've been implemented; such psuedo classes are non-applicaple in the Beautiful Soup environment and are noted in [Non-Applicable Psuedo Classes](#non-applicable-psuedo-classes).
+It implements many pseudo classes, but it does not currently implement any pseudo elements and has no plans to do so.
+Soup Sieve also will not match anything for pseudo classes that are only relevant in a live, browser environment, but it will gracefully handle them if they've been implemented; such pseudo classes are non-applicable in the Beautiful Soup environment and are noted in [Non-Applicable Pseudo Classes](#non-applicable-pseudo-classes).

 When speaking about namespaces, they only apply to XML, XHTML, or when dealing with recognized foreign tags in HTML5.
 Currently, Beautiful Soup's `html5lib` parser is the only parser that will return the appropriate namespaces for a HTML5